Kong/docs.konghq.com/app/plugins/ldap-authentication.md

 credentials := [ldap | LDAP] base64(username:password)

-Plugin will validate the user against the LDAP server and cache the credential for future requests.
+The plugin will validate the user against the LDAP server and cache the credential for future requests for the duration specified in `config.cache_ttl`.

 ### Upstream Headers